kevintyll/resque_manager/README.markdown

 ResqueUi
 --------

-Resque UI is a Rails plugin port of the Sinatra app that is included in Chris Wanstrath's resque gem.
+Resque UI is a Rails engine port of the Sinatra app that is included in Chris Wanstrath's resque gem.
 We love the gem and love the UI, but just didn't want to add Sinatra to our stack and wanted to be able to manage the queues from the UI.

 Installation
 ------------

-script/plugin install git://github.com/kevintyll/resque_ui.git
+    sudo gem install resque_ui

+Or just add it to your Gemfile

+    gem 'resque_ui'

 Once installed, you now have a resque controller, so you can get to the ui with:  http://your_domain/resque.